 One gotta repeat this kind of blockbuster first.

 And that data fits right in with the success in the charts – with a remarkable focus on North America.
 The US Billboard 200 – for instance – had the album on for a solid 63 weeks.
 Yet it already peaked at rank 6 in June 1984.

 Whereas in Western Europe the performance was more of a mixed bag.
-Love At First Sting landed in the mid top 10’s, which is pretty good all things considered.
-But it was less well received in Scandinavia and remained quite unknown in Southern Europe.
+Love At First Sting landed in the mid-top tens, which is pretty good all things considered.
+But it was less well-received in Scandinavia, and remained quite unknown in Southern Europe.
 So in essence, having conquered North America led this album to new and unknown heights.

 The record for sure brought its resounding successes, too.
 Rock You Like a Hurricane in all its deliciously salacious detail, for example.
 Or the aforementioned Still Loving You that took MTV and any other channel by storm.
-In my neck of the woods this track endlessly played on all available channels for an endless amount of months.
+In my neck of the woods, this track played on all available channels for endless months.
 And it shows: The single charted well in what was Western Europe back then.

 To conclude, Love At First Sting owes its success largely to the prep work done with Lovedrive and – surely – the 1982 album Blackout.
 Those two set the course for the conquest of the North American continent, resulting in a tremendous success that still resounds to this day.
 Back this up with a more subdued, but still pretty stellar performance all over Europe and you got yourself a bestseller.